The Book of Mormon (musical): Productions

-Broadway (2011–)
+Broadway (2011–present)

 The Book of Mormon premiered on Broadway at the Eugene O'Neill Theatre on March 24, 2011, following previews since February 24.
 The production was choreographed by Casey Nicholaw and co-directed by Nicholaw and Parker.
 Set design was by Scott Pask, with costumes by Ann Roth, lighting by Brian MacDevitt, and sound by Brian Ronan.
 Orchestrations were co-created by Larry Hochman and the show's musical director and vocal arranger Stephen Oremus.
 The production was originally headlined by Josh Gad and Andrew Rannells in the two leading roles.

 The New York production of The Book of Mormon employed an innovative pricing strategy, similar to the ones used in the airline and hotel industries.
 The producers charged as much as $477 for the best seats for performances with particularly high demand.
-The strategy paid off handsomely.
 During its first year, the show was consistently one of the top five best-selling shows on Broadway and set 22 new weekly sales records for the Eugene O'Neill Theater.
-For the week of Thanksgiving 2011, the average paid admission was over $170 even though the highest-priced regular seat was listed at $155.
+For the week of Thanksgiving 2011, the average paid admission was over $170, even though the highest-priced regular seat was listed at $155.
 High attendance coupled with aggressive pricing allowed the financial backers to recoup their investment of $11.4 million after just nine months of performances.

 After Gad's departure in June 2012, standby Jared Gertner played the role until June 26, when Cale Krise permanently took over the role, as Gertner left to play Elder Cunningham in the First National Tour.
 Two days after Gad left (June 2012), original star Rannells was replaced by his standby Nic Rouleau.
 The same day, Samantha Marie Ware played Nabulungi on Broadway as the start of a six-week engagement (James was shooting a film) in preparation for her tour performance.
 Following Rouleau's departure in November 2012 (to originate the role of Elder Price in Chicago), the role of Elder Price was taken over by Matt Doyle.
 In December 2012, Jon Bass joined as Elder Cunningham.
 Original cast member Rory O'Malley was replaced by Matt Loehr in January 2013.